marukosy124/mini-web-projects/README.md

 For details, please read the README.md inside.

 ## GIF maker
-A very basic React app converting a video file to an animated GIF with Web Assembly.
+A very basic React app that converts a video file to an animated GIF with Web Assembly.

 For details, please read the README.md inside.